Updated on: November 21, 2023

-I’ve been using, testing, and researching virtual private networks (VPNs) for many years, but I know that most people are either new to VPNs or don’t fully understand how they work or why they should use one.
+I’ve spent many years using, testing, and researching VPNs (virtual private networks), but I know that most people are either new to VPNs or don’t fully understand how they work or why they should use one.

-I’m also painfully aware of how difficult it is to find a good, comprehensive introductory guide to VPNs — many online articles fail to provide helpful or in-depth information about them.
+I also know it’s hard to find a comprehensive introductory guide to VPNs — many online articles fail to provide helpful or in-depth information about them.

 So, I decided to put my experience with VPNs to good use and write my own comprehensive guide.
 It will help you understand how VPNs work, what they do (and don’t do), and how to use a VPN — and if you want to buy one, I have recommended some of the best VPNs on the market.